cdelorme/rathena-docker/rathena/readme.md

 # rathena

-**This is the base image from which all else is constructed.**  _Realize that in spite of all resources being in a single shared image, the efficiency gained by separating would be in negligable amounts of disk space, but you are welcome to endeavor to achieve such a state._
+**This is the base image from which all else is constructed.**

-The `Dockerfile` describes the base debian jessie system, installs dependent packages, clones the rAthena repository from github, and runs `build.sh` within.  _It accepts and forwards two environment variables, one for `packetver` and one for `prere`, which are settings supplied to `./configure` when `build.sh` is executed._

-The `build.sh` file is copied onto the container by the `Dockerfile`, and allows you to pre-emptively override any behaviors, including custom steps such as applying a patcher, installing other packages, or applying additional settings to `./configure`.

-**example execution with overrides (set to defaults):**
+The `Dockerfile` describes the initial dependencies as defined by the rAthena github project readme.

+It accepts environment variables to override the `packetver` and `prere` settings used when compiling, which can be set as follows (below are the defaults):

 	PRERE=no PACKETVER=20151029 docker build -t "rathena:latest" .

 _If you fancy support for multiple `packetver` values, you could use that in place of `latest` to make multiple builds available, and run a separate command to add another label for the latest build._

+The `add/` folder allows you to install or overwrite literally any customizable files for consistency when distributing.
+This can include global configuration (eg. `conf/import/`) updates to code files (eg. `src/`), or any data files (eg. `npc/`, `db/`, etc...).

+The only item that exists there for certain is `add/docker/build.sh`, which includes the default logic to build rathena.
+You can adjust the defaults, as well as customize the compilation steps here.